Focus and Scope

 Peer Review Process

-For almost all submissions, one or two peer reviewers evaluate each submission within two to six weeks and submit a written report to the editors.
+For almost all submissions, two peer reviewers evaluate each submission within two to six weeks and submit a written report to the editors.
 During peer review, all manuscripts are considered privileged communications; copying them, showing them to anyone, and discussing personal evaluations or recommendations are prohibited without approval of the editorial staff.
 Manuscripts are to be destroyed after the review is completed.
 Peer reviewers also are asked to report immediately to the editors any possible personal, professional, or financial conflicts of interest with authors or related to the topic; when a conflict exists, SRCCC editors then find another reviewer in their place.

 This Journal publishes quarterly .